 - R.E.
 (ROBERT EDWARD) COCHRAN.
 Born 04 April 1863/died 05 April 1939, according to his death certificate.
 In 1886, Robert, 23, married to Virginia Belle Pack, 16, (l870/1924) daughter of Preston and Amanda J. Pack.
 Marriage record.
-Virginia's death certificate.
-Source B states that Robert and Virginia had “13 children including Robert Glen and others including four that died at birth.”
+Virginia's death record.
+Source B (see sources listed in the last paragraph) states that Robert and Virginia had “13 children including Robert Glen and others including four that died at birth.”
 Robert Edward, 62, married Mrs. Margaret Jane Mann, 58, in 1925.
-Marriage certificate.
+Marriage record.

 2. Lena Ruth Cochran.
 William Asa Bennett, 23, son of Henry Bennett and wife Louisa Ferguson, married Lena R. Cochran, 16, on 27 March 1905 in Summers County.
 Marriage record.
 Lena & Asa - 50th anniversary.
 Lena R. Bennett obituary.
 William Asa Bennett obituaries.

 3. Mary Amanda “Polly.”
 Mary A. Cochran was born 09 Oct 1890 in Summers Co.
 Birth record.
 Mary A. Vest, 46, married Wilmer A. Ward, 44, in 1937 in Summers Co.
 Marriage record.
 Mary "Polly" Vest Ward died 21 Nov 1976.
 Obituary.

 4. Annie Cochran.
 Anna Cochran was born 17 Apr 1892 in Summers Co.
 Birth record.